For over a year now, your church has been offering online services either for the first time or in a much more intentional way.

 It also takes me back to the year I worked in law, where I had a similar question: who’s going to help me live this faith out in an office tower?

-Again, I know there are a million books and resources.
-I just want a companion.
+Again, I realize there are a million books and resources.
+I just want a companion—someone to walk with me, coach me and help me in the journey.

 5. Mindless or Troll Chat is Disengaging